 NABI BIOPHARMACEUTICALS Common Stock This prospectus relates to shares of our common stock that will be sold by the selling security holder named in this prospectus.
-The selling security holder Our common stock is traded on the Nasdaq National Market under the symbol "NABI."
-On February 26, 2004, the last reported sales price for our common stock on the Nasdaq National Market was \$14.05 per share See "Risk Factors" beginning on page 3 of this Prospectus for factors you should consider before buying shares of our common stock.
+The selling security holder acquired these shares from us in a private placement completed in July 2003.
+We will not receive any of the proceeds from the sale of those shares.
+Our common stock is traded on the Nasdaq National Market under the symbol "NABI."
+On January 15, 2004, the last reported sales price for our common stock on the Nasdaq National Market was \$13.35 per share.
+See "Risk Factors" beginning on page 3 of this Prospectus for factors you should consider before buying shares of our common stock.
 Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities, or passed upon the adequacy or accuracy of this prospectus.
 Any representation to the contrary is a criminal offense.
-The date of this Prospectus is, 2004.
+The date of this Prospectus is